 Ildiko’s background is in Health Psychology and her main research interests focus on behaviour change.
 More recently, she has been working on the development and optimisation of a smoking cessation smartphone app for pregnant smokers.
 Ildiko also works part-time at Public Health England where she advises on the design and development of digital behaviour change interventions.

-David Crane - PhD student, UCL Department of Clinical, Educational and Health Psychology
+David Crane - PhD, UCL Department of Clinical, Educational and Health Psychology

 David’s background is in web and app development.
 Prior to starting his PhD he created the very successful smoking cessation app, Smoke Free, for his MSc thesis.
 His research focusses on evaluating the behaviour change techniques that might help people reduce their consumption of alcohol.
 In particular, he is evaluating the effectiveness of self-monitoring, feedback and action planning in an app called Drink Less.

-Claire Garnett – PhD student, UCL Department of Clinical, Educational and Health Psychology
+Dr Claire Garnett, UCL Department of Clinical, Educational and Health Psychology

 Claire’s research interests focus on behaviour change and the development and evaluation of digital interventions.
 Her PhD thesis was submitted for examination in October and focuses on the development of ‘Drink Less’ – a smartphone app based on theory and evidence for reducing excessive alcohol consumption – and its evaluation in a factorial trial.